SPAM Tolerance for Pauli Error Estimation: Modeling SPAM

 \section{Modeling SPAM}

 Operationally, SPAM errors might occur in a variety of natural ways.
 To take state preparation errors for example, when an algorithm tries to prepare a certain state $\ket{a}$, several things might happen: $\ket{a}$ might be replaced by a random pure state at a fixed angle from~$\ket{a}$; or, $\ket{a}$ might be replaced with a random mixed state $\boldsymbol{\rho}$ having a fixed fidelity with $\ket{a}$; or, $\ket{a}$ might be replaced with the maximally mixed state with a certain probability.
 Mathematically, these are all equivalent to $\ket{a}$ being passed through a depolarizing channel.
 We therefore make the following definition: \begin{definition} We model single-qubit state preparation error, with ``retention parameter'' $\rprep \in [0,1]$, by assuming that when $\ket{a}$ is intended, the actual produced state is $\rprep \cdot \ket{a} \bra{a} + (1 - \rprep)\cdot \frac12 I$, where $\frac12 I$ corresponds to the maximally mixed single-qubit state.
-Equivalently, the produced state has expected fidelity $\frac12 + \frac12 \rprep$ with the intended state. \end{definition} \begin{remark} Our model assumes for simplicity that we have the same retention parameter for every intended state $\ket{a}$.
+Equivalently, the produced state has expected fidelity $\frac12 + \frac12 \rprep$ with the intended state. \end{definition}

+\begin{remark} Our model assumes for simplicity that we have the same retention parameter for every intended state $\ket{a}$.
 We also assume that the learning algorithm knows the parameter~$\rprep$ from prior calibration.
-The same remarks hold for \Cref{def:am} below. \end{remark} Similarly, for modeling measurement errors, there are several natural operational possibilities: when measuring $\rho$ against an intended outcome $\ket{a}$, one might actually get the result of measurement against some other random outcome $\ket{\boldsymbol{b}}$ making a certain angle from~$\ket{a}$; or, $\rho$ might get perturbed to a random state with a certain expected fidelity before the correct measurement is made, etc. Once again, these possibilities are mathematically equivalent to $\rho$ being passed through the depolarizing channel.
-We therefore define: \begin{definition} We model single-qubit measurement error, with ``retention parameter'' $\rmeas \in [0,1]$, by assuming that when $\rho$ is measured in an intended orthonormal basis $\{\ket{a}, \ket{a^\bot}\}$, the outcome is as if the state $\rmeas \cdot \rho + (1 - \rmeas) \cdot \frac12 I$ were measured instead. \end{definition}
+The same remarks hold for \Cref{def:am} below. \end{remark}

+\begin{remark} We emphasize that the equivalence between the various operational descriptions of SPAM listed above and the depolarizing model (\Cref{def:sp,def:am}) relies on an isotropy assumption: the noise is assumed to act symmetrically over all directions on the Bloch sphere (e.g.~the random perturbation of $\ket{a}$ is uniformly distributed over states at a given angle from $\ket{a}$).
+Accordingly, the robustness guarantee of our algorithm (\Cref{thm:mainresult}) is with respect to SPAM noise that is well-described by the depolarizing model, rather than arbitrary SPAM noise in full generality.